 - 1. If the rate of pay in the former classification is less than the minimum rate established for the classification of the position, the rate of pay shall be advanced to the minimum for the classification. - 2.
 If the rate of pay in the former classification is greater than the maximum rate established for the new classification, the pay range shall be reduced to the maximum rate or an intermediate rate as recommended by the Department Manager and approved by the HR Director. - 3.
-If the rate of pay of the former classification falls within the new range of pay, the salary rate shall remain the same in the case and shall remain the same or be lowered in the case of demotion as determined by the Department Manager and approved by the HR Director.
+If the rate of pay of the former classification falls within the new range of pay, the salary rate shall remain the same or be lowered in the case of demotion as determined by the Department Manager and approved by the HR Director.